Pitasi/univrs/articles/univrs.md

 It's still convoluted, but I can lay out the implementation right here in this blog post.
 Can you say the same for Next.js?

-/callout Are you saying that you built your own version of Next.js?
+<dialog character=raisehand pos=left msg="Are you saying that you built your own version of Next.js?"></dialog>
-/callout Not at all!
+<dialog character=bulb pos=right msg="Not at all!
 That would require an enormous amount of work and I only worked on this in my spare time.
-I wanted to learn more Rust and played with it building something that I could actually use in real life: a webserver.
+I wanted to learn more Rust and played with it building something that I could actually use in real life: a webserver."></dialog>

 I think of this as the Rust equivalent of [T3 Stack](https://create.t3.gg/).
 I did not implement a framework, I took existing libraries and put some glue in between them.